Joel-Haeberli/it-security-docs/docs/themes/WPA2.md

 ## WPA/WPA2-PSK Cracking

-- Available information from the handshake
+- Available information from the handshake:
 	- SSID
 	- ANonce and SNonce (transmitted in clear-text)
 	- MAC addresses (Client and AP)